Jsiewierski11/Twitter_Analysis/README.md

 # EDA

-As per my usual work flow when working and cleaning data I read the csv file into a pandas data frame, here is a snippet of that data frame.
+But before I could get into any of the fun topic modeling and analysis some EDA was in order.
+As per my usual work flow when working with and cleaning data I read the csv file into a pandas data frame, here is a snippet of that data frame.

 ![picture of the dataframe of the csv file](media/twitter_df.png)